Link2006/JukeViewer/README.md

 Copy the JukeViewer.js file to `.minecraft/config/jsMacros/Macros`

-Once that is installed, open the JSMacros button and add the script to the "RecvMessage" event and as a Key event as well.
+Once that is installed, open the JSMacros menu and add the script to the "RecvMessage" event and as a Key event as well.

 ![Key Config](JukeViewer_2.png)
 ![Event Config](JukeViewer_3.png)